Spica-Vir/Spica-Vir.github.io/_posts/2022-01-22-VASP resources.md

 [**VASP forum**](https://www.vasp.at/forum/) - The official forum for VASP users.
 For most of times, VASP developers are very active in this forum - their replies can be found under many posts.

-The old website of VASP, <http://cms.mpi.univie.ac.at>, has been unfortunately abandoned since late 2020.
+The old website of VASP, (cms.mpi.univie.ac.at), has been unfortunately abandoned since late 2020.
 Old forum posts are believed to be safely transferred to the new forum, yet the their original links are no longer valid.
-Besides, the retired [online manual](https://cms.mpi.univie.ac.at/vasp/vasp/vasp.html) is not available.
-The contents of the [PDF manual](http://cms.mpi.univie.ac.at/vasp/vasp.pdf) are the same as its online counterpart, so they are out-of-date as well.
+Besides, the retired online manual hosted on the same site is not available.
+The contents of the PDF manual are the same as its online counterpart, so they are out-of-date as well.
 The only reliable manual for the current version of VASP is [VASP Wiki](https://www.vasp.at/wiki/index.php/The_VASP_Manual).

 [**List of resources**](https://www.vasp.at/resources/) - The officially recommended tool kits for VASP simulations, which, I think, is better than any other recommendation.